Marty Gottesfeld: Where is Hacker and Social Activist Now?

 Marty was a self-proclaimed member of Anonymous, an international hacktivist collective known for launching cyber attacks against government and church institutions.
 On March 23, 2014, he reportedly posted a YouTube video on behalf of Anonymous, calling for action against BCH’s treatment of Justina.
 In a computer-generated voice, the video stated that the organization would punish those held accountable and would not relent till the teenager was freed.
 It also gave the contact details of the prosecutor and hospital administrator involved.

-Government records claimed that the video redirected viewers to a website that gave the hospital’s server information and called for an attack; this was later debated.
+Officials claimed this video redirected viewers to a website containing the hospital’s server information and calling for an attack – this was later debated.
 Despite the footage bringing everyone’s attention to Justina’s story, no action was taken, and the BCH continued to retain her.
-She was eventually transferred to Wayside Youth and Family Support Network, a residential facility in Framingham, Massachusetts.
-Seeing no change or much support from his fellow Anonymous members, Marty took matters into his own hands and initiated a cyber attack against the BCH and the Wayside facility on April 19, 2014.
+She was eventually transferred to the Wayside Youth & Family Support Network residential facility in Framingham.
+So, seeing no change or much support from his fellow Anonymous members, Marty took matters into his own hands and initiated a cyber attack against the BCH and the Wayside facility on April 19, 2014.

 Marty and Dana Gottesfeld